saigowtham-24/vi-notes/README.md

 ---

 ### DELETE /session/:id
-Deletes a session by ID.
+Deletes a session by MongoDB ID.

 Response:
 {